What is Service Orchestration?

 Service orchestration refers to the unified management of IT services and resources in order to streamline end-to-end IT and business processes.

 A service orchestration platform sits at the top of the IT stack, abstracting complexity away from individual systems and environments.
-This enables IT to easily manage processes, monitor resources, and create new end-to-end processes from a single point of control, without having to rely on custom scripting.
+This enables IT departments to easily manage processes, monitor resources, and to string discrete tasks into end-to-end processes from a single point of control, without having to rely on custom scripting.

 Why is Service Orchestration Important?